 - USB flash drive - Microsoft Word.
 NB: Google Docs will only be useful for the textual side of composition.
-It lacks the formatting features that Word has. - Cloud storage solution for sharing team project files (OneDrive, Google Drive, etc.) - Access to a writing handbook: OWL at Purdue is a good start, but you may want to find a good cheap used copy of a handbook, too. - A free Canva account for helping design graphics and images.
+It lacks the formatting features that Word has. - Adobe Creative Cloud.
+You have access to many apps from the Creative Cloud while using many UTA computers, but please note that access to specific apps may vary from computer to computer.
+Also note that given the cost of Creative Cloud, I do not require these apps, nor do I offer you any tech support for using them. - Cloud storage solution for sharing team project files (OneDrive, Google Drive, etc.) - Access to a writing handbook: OWL at Purdue is a good start, but you may want to find a good cheap used copy of a handbook, too. - A free Canva account for helping design graphics and images.
 (NB: Canva is a third-party service unaffiliated with UTA.)
-Alternatively, if you are a Photoshop whiz, feel free to use that or another app.
+Alternatively, if you are a Photoshop or Illustrator whiz, feel free to use that or another app. - Lynda at UTA.
+Lynda is a library for video tutorials, including many technical communication and design apps and courses.
+You are already paying for Lynda access through student fees, so take advantage of it while you're still a student at UTA.
+You can link Lynda to your LinkedIn profile so that courses you complete on Lynda appear on your profile.